 Employees are eligible to use accrued sick leave following January 1, 2021.
 When sick leave is used, it will be paid at the employee's regular rate of pay, but no less than minimum wage.
 When sick leave is requested, the employee is must use a minimum of four hours.
 If the need for sick leave is foreseeable, employees should provide advance notice.
-If the need for sick leave is unforeseeable, the employee should provide notice as soon as practicable.
+If the need for sick leave is unforeseeable, the employee should provide advance notice.